 - Your GRE score report and

-- Scanned transcripts, including an explanation of the grading scale of the university issuing the degree should be uploaded.
-Please note that HEC-attested documents are preferable with the application but degree and transcripts attested by the issuing authority will be acceptable at the time of application.
+- Scanned transcripts, including an explanation of the grading scale of the university issuing the degree, should be uploaded.
+Please note that HEC-attested documents are preferable with the application but degree and transcripts attested by the issuing authority will be accepted at the time of application.